semrush/intergalactic/website/docs/product-emails/emails-guide/emails-guide.md

 tabName: Guide
 ---

-> You can find all basic design components, blocks and styles for product emails in our **[Figma library](https://www.figma.com/file/uBxKSTlXSEDiKvFp6txzrr/NEW-%E2%80%A2-Product-emails?node-id=1%3A164) (available only for Semrush designers).**
+> You can find all basic design components, blocks and styles for product emails in our **[Figma library](https://www.figma.com/file/uBxKSTlXSEDiKvFp6txzrr/NEW-%E2%80%A2-Product-emails?node-id=1%3A164) (available for Semrush designers only).**

 @## Typography and styles